 What’s is: Household consumption refers to the final household expenditure on goods and services.
 Items can be classified as durable goods, nondurable goods, and services.

-Household consumption is a key indicator for analyzing demand in the economy.
+Household consumption is a key indicator for analyzing economic demand.
 Consumption usually accounts for a large percentage of gross domestic product (GDP).
 In fact, in some countries, the percentage reaches more than 50%.

 Income is the main determining factor for household consumption.
 Without income, households do not have money to buy goods and services.